Winner of The Polari Prize & the McCrea Literary Award

 “…there’s no nostalgia in the depiction of simmering brutality and intense claustrophobia – a full-colour close-up of life in a no-go area.”
 The Guardian

 ‘Paul McVeigh brilliantly achieves a very difficult thing: he turns a coming-of-age tale into high art.
 Mickey Donnelly navigates The Troubles like Huck Finn navigates the Mississippi River letting us see the human condition through penetratingly fresh eyes.
 The Good Son is a work of genius from a splendid writer.’
-Robert Olen Butler, Pulitzer Prize-winning author of A Good Scent from a Strange Mountain.
+Pulitzer Prize-winner Robert Olen Butler

-“In Mickey, this novel has one of the most beguiling and appealing narrative voices I’ve read in a long time.
-Funny, heartbreaking, and an insightful look at The Troubles in Northern Ireland, I would highly recommend this book.
+“One of the most beguiling and appealing narrative voices I’ve read in a long time.
+Funny, heartbreaking, and insightful..
+I highly recommend this book.
 I enjoyed it immensely.”
-Louise O’Neill, Irish Book Awards-winning writer of Only Ever Yours and Asking For It.
+Irish Book Award-winner Louise O’Neill Only Ever Yours and Asking For It.

 ‘A vivid, poignant and thrilling tale of troubled boyhood, The Good Son is a lot better than good – it’s outstanding.’
-Toby Litt
+Granta Best Young Novelist, Toby Litt

 “Mickey Donnelly is one of those characters you believe in with all your heart, and after I’d finished reading, I found I really missed his voice.
 The Good Son is a robust, funny, and truly charming first novel.’
-Alison Moore, Man Booker shortlisted author of The Lighthouse.
+Man Booker shortlisted Alison Moore The Lighthouse.

-“Beautifully written, heartbreaking story of a young Belfast boy during the Troubles.
-There’s something very brave about the writing and wild about the character.”
-Liz Nugent
+“Beautifully written, heartbreaking story… There’s something very brave about the writing and wild about the character.”
+Liz Nugent Lying in Wait & Unravelling Oliver

 Here’s an informal reading of an edited version of the first chapter.